 “We are cutting for onion and food, we are hungry”

 The transit group were held for what the respondent suggested was 2-3 hours in the rain.
 Two or three more officers then arrived on the scene wearing green uniforms.
-They spoke with the officers dressed in black who appeared to share information on the group and what had occured.
+They spoke with the officers dressed in black who appeared to share information on the group and what had occurred.

 After this exchange, presently a further officer came with a Croatian police van and the transit group were ordered to stand and get into the vehicle.
 The respondent describes how the capturing officers jeered and abused them as they were loaded.